 Melifonwu, Trill Williams, and upstart freshman Garrett Williams (who’s a prospect to watch in the coming years) made a name for themselves as one of college football’s better CB groups.
 But Garrett Williams will be on his own next year.

 On December 18, 2020, Adam Schefter reported that Melifonwu intended to enter the 2021 NFL Draft along with Andre Cisco.
 The decision meant forgoing his final year of eligibility at Syracuse.
 Melifonwu also accepted an invite to the 2021 Reese’s Senior Bowl.
-There, he’ll get a chance to keep setting himself apart with his traits.
+There, he received an opportunity to keep setting himself apart with his traits.

 Analyzing Ifeatu Melifonwu’s NFL Draft profile